chevere/docs/packages/workflow.md

 ### With Asynchronous jobs

-A asynchronous job runs in paraller, non-blocking.
 Use function `async` to create an asynchronous job.
+An asynchronous job runs in parallel, non-blocking.

 In the example below a Workflow describes an image creation procedure for multiple image sizes.